ImanovFuad/Python/Weather-alerts.md

   - Condition: rule for matching a weather measuerment with a specified threshold
   - Alert: whenever a condition is met, an alert is created (or updated) and can be polled to verify when it has been met and what the actual weather param value was.
   - Area: geographic area over which the trigger is checked
+  - AlertChannel: as OWM plans to add push-oriented alert channels (eg. push notifications), we need to encapsulate this into a specific class

 ## Area